Title: Of Beasts and Men

 Gliese Libra in three words.

 “Narrowing a complex character into three words is tough.
 I’d say, she’s stubborn.
 She’s definitely stubborn to the end.
 She’s lonely; her Learning doesn’t leave much room for relationships — friendship or intimate.
 She is easily confused, despite her overwhelming knowledge in several topics.
-If something is revealed and opposes her understanding of a subject, it flips her world around, and she reverts to childish behavior until she can make sense of it.
-Gliese is, therefor, in three words: stubborn, lonely, confused.”
+If something is revealed and opposes her understanding of a subject, it flips her world around, and she reverts to childish behaviour until she can make sense of it.
+Gliese is, therefore, in three words: stubborn, lonely, confused.”

 ‘Of Beasts and Men’ time-line.

 “Technically, I started working on ‘Of Beasts and Men’ in June 2016, when I wrote the first prompt that started the idea.
 But I’d say I actively began with the story in September that year, where I brought all the prompts together, plotted it out and figured which could stay and which had to go.
 November hit, and I used NaNoWriMo to push myself into creating a complete first draft.
-From first scene to publish date, I worked on it for about eight months.”
+From the first scene to publish date, I worked on it for about eight months.”

 “Growing up to my dad’s collection, mostly of Isaac Asimov and Arthur C. Clarke, it was inevitable that I would read sci-fi.
-From a young as I can remember, I’ve been captivated with Asimov’s works.
+From as young as I can remember, I’ve been captivated with Asimov’s works.
 His mix of hard and social sci-fi helped develop an early understanding of the world, which I believe, sculpted a critical mind, thirst for knowledge, and influenced a large portion of my life.
 Two works stand out as great influences: The Rest of the Robots, that further expands on notable robots in Asimov’s universe; and his short story, The Last Question.

 Asimov’s characterization and story-telling inspired my writing process.
 Characters are central to my work, and determine the outcome of the story.
 I begin forming their basic personality profile, then skip to developing the plot and major sub-plots, and return to my characters to model them further based on how they react to circumstances, which serves to further the plot in return.